 Very disappointed in this shadow.
 Product is hard to apply.
 I have to dig with my brush to get any pigment.

 By Reka 2 years ago.

 This is a lovely color, and I'm sure it was very good at one point, but just as a warning, the version of this on allcosmeticswholesale as of Jun 2017 isn't very good.
 I'm sure it's authentic, just old.
 It's stiff in the pan and lacking pigment.

 By Seraphine 2 years ago.

 What a beautiful and useful color!
 I avoided this one in the past because I couldn't see how this frosted color could work on me.
 I don't normally like using shimmery colors in my crease, but I finally broke down and bought it based on reviews.
 I'm so glad I did!
 This looks absolutely gorgeous as a crease color.
 It is extremely pigmented with excellent color payoff.
 It's frosted, but in a more subtle way.
 The color stayed on perfectly all day (note: I always use a primer under all eyeshadow).
 I own a lot of eyeshadows, and Satin Taupe is now my favorite.

-By Linda 3 years ago.
+By Marie-Claude 3 years ago.